Exploring the $ \phi{\text -}\alpha $ interaction via femtoscopic study: Features of potentials

 From Fig.~\ref{fig:v_phiAlpha}, it is clear that the depth of the potential is sensitive to the cutoff parameter, varying from $-20 $ MeV to $-35 $ MeV.
 However, the bound state energy is obviously dependent on $ \Lambda_{K} $, increasing as $ \Lambda_{K} $ increases (see $B_{\phi{\text -}\alpha}$'s value in table~\ref{tab:phialpha-para}).
 The attractive potential for the $ \phi $ meson in nuclear medium originates from the in-medium enhanced $ K\bar{K} $ loop in the $ \phi $-meson self-energy~\cite{Cobos2017prc}.
 According to the Fig.~\ref{fig:v_phiAlpha} and table~\ref{tab:phialpha-para}, the obtained $ \phi{\text -}\alpha $ potentials based on $ \phi{\text -}\alpha $ HAL potential, i.e., $ U_{\phi{\text -}\alpha}^{HAL} $, is more attractive than $ U_{\phi{\text -}\alpha}^{QMC} $ almost at all distances.
 The former is much deeper than latter and more rapidly goes to zero.
 But, in both cases, the interaction ranges are about $ 3 $ fm, where potentials become almost zero.

-By employing $ \phi{\text -}\alpha $ potentials as input, the Schr\"{o}dinger equation were solved in the infinite volume to extract binding energy and scattering observables from the asymptotic behavior of the wave function.
-Fig.~\ref{fig:phase_DG_HAL} shows normalized $\phi{\text -}\alpha$ phase shifts $ \delta /\pi$ calculated as functions of the magnitude of the relative momentum $ q=\sqrt{2\mu E} $ ($ \mu $ is the reduced mass of $ \phi{\text -}\alpha $ system) with model of HAL QCD for the three values of rms and QMC potentials for the three values of $ \Lambda_{K} $.
+By employing $ \phi{\text -}\alpha $ potentials as input, the Schr\"{o}dinger equation is solved to extract binding energy and scattering observables from the asymptotic behavior of the wave function.
+Fig.~\ref{fig:phase_DG_HAL} depicts the normalized $\phi{\text -}\alpha$ phase shifts $ \delta /\pi$ calculated as functions of the magnitude of the relative momentum $ q=\sqrt{2\mu E} $ ($ \mu $ is the reduced mass of $ \phi{\text -}\alpha $ system) with model of HAL QCD for the three values of rms and QMC potentials for the three values of $ \Lambda_{K} $.
 The phase shift behaviour for the all case represents an attractive interaction even to form a bound state.
 The scattering length $ a_{0} $ and the effective range $r_{0}$ are defined by using the effective range expansion (ERE) formula up to the next-leading-order (NLO),

 The corresponding results for all cases are given in table~\ref{tab:phialpha-para}.